AdobeDocs/audience-manager.en/help/using/c-features/algorithmic-models/understanding-models.md

    <td colname="col2"> <p>Under ideal conditions, existing models run on weekdays, at least once every 7 days.
 For example, if you create a model (by the deadline) on Monday, it updates the following Monday at the latest. </p> <p>A model will rerun if it meets any of the following conditions: </p> <p>
      <ul id="ul_7B0442F6E840415B82705C7B7419D079">
       <li id="li_27DCB92CE61F4388B5D253C13BD030BE">Its last run was not successful. </li>
-      <li id="li_9887E50D291446AC868A8FCE6295536E">It has run successfully before AND it has not run at all in the past 7 days AND the model has at least one active trait attached to it. </li>
+      <li id="li_9887E50D291446AC868A8FCE6295536E">It has run successfully before [!DNL AND] it has not run at all in the past 7 days [!DNL AND] the model has at least one active trait attached to it. </li>
      </ul> </p> </td>
   </tr>
  </tbody>